The Alpine.js x-snap-slider plugin

 data-slide-label-sepparator |

-When implementing a custom pager, each slide within the [data-track] element must have a unique id attribute.
-These IDs are then used to link the pager markers to their corresponding slides.
-This can be achieved using either:
+When building a custom pager, each slide within [data-track] must have a unique id.
+Pager markers link to their slide using either:

-<a>tags): Set thehrefattribute of the link to the slide's ID prefixed with a hash (#). - Buttons: Use
+hrefto the slide's ID prefixed with#. - Buttons: Use a

 How to, Demo and Examples